 This factor addresses your ability to obtain other resources that can be combined with HUD's funding to increase the effectiveness of the proposed study.
 Your proposal should demonstrate that the effectiveness of HUD's grant funds is being increased by securing other resources or by structuring the project in a cost-effective manner through coordination with existing activities.
 Contributed resources must be shown to be specifically dedicated to and integrated into supporting study activities.
 Resources may include funding or in-kind contributions (such as direct labor, specialized facilities) allocated to the purpose(s) of your project.
 Staff and in-kind contributions should be assigned a monetary value.
 In assigning points for this factor, HUD will consider the significance of the leveraging in the context of the amount of federal funds that you are requesting.
 Applicants must propose to contribute resources valued 1% or more of the federal funds requested to receive points.
-In awarding points, fractional percentages will be rounded down to whole number percentages, and will not be rounded up (e.g., an application providing 5.99% leveraged resources will be treated as 4% and receive 6 points).
+In awarding points, fractional percentages will be rounded to whole number percentages (e.g., an application providing 5.3% leveraged resources will be treated as 5% and receive 4 points).

-Leveraged Amount as Percent of Total Budget Maximum Points
+Leverage Amount as Percent of Total Budget Maximum Points

 0% 0

-1% to 3% 3
+1% to 3% 2

-4% to 6% 6
+4% to 6% 4

-7% to 9% 9
+7% to 9% 6

-10% or more 10
+10% or more 8

 Leveraging from a partner or from outside your organization must be documented with letters of firm commitment, memoranda of understanding, and/or agreements to participate including the monetary value of the contribution.
 Each document must include the organization's name, proposed level of commitment (with estimated monetary value) and responsibilities as they relate to specific activities or tasks of your proposed program.
 The commitment letter must also be signed and dated on or after the announcement of this NOFA by an official of the organization legally able to make commitments on behalf of the organization.
 Simple letters that only indicate support for the proposal, project, or applicant are not sufficient and are discouraged; they will not be used in rating the application.
-In responding to this rating factor, you must complete and submit Form HUD96015\Leveraging\Resource, which is in the Instructions Download for this funding opportunity at www.Grants.gov.